GompDS/DS3PortingTool/README.md

   - Obtainable from Havok Content Tools 2018.

-![This is what your HavokDowngrade folder should look like.](/DS3PortingTool/Assets/Readme_HavokDowngrade_Model.png) The HavokDowngrade folder should look something like this.
+![This is what your HavokDowngrade folder should look like.](/DS3PortingTool/Assets/Readme_HavokDowngrade_Model.png)
+<br /> The HavokDowngrade folder should look something like this.

 ### Additional Requirements for porting assets from Sekiro and Elden Ring
 - **oo2core_6_win64.dll**